Scripps Mansion: History

-The mansion was built in 1927 for William Edmund Scripps and his family.
-Scripps, the founder of the WWJ radio station (and son of the founder of the Detroit News), had initially established a farm on the property as a "hobby", before eventually settling there.
+The mansion was built in 1927 for William Edmund Scripps and his family as a summer residence, at an estimated cost of $2.5 million.
+Scripps, the founder of the WWJ radio station (and son of the founder of the Detroit News), was an aviator, radio pioneer, inventor, and environmentalist.
 It is currently not open to the public due to ongoing repairs, but tours and events have been offered in the past to showcase the interior design and garden.

+The mansion was designed by Detroit architect Clarence E. Day, who was also Scripps brother-in-law.
+Its exterior and interior reflect a combination of Norman Revival and English Tudor influences.
+The towers, large massing, and steep hipped roof were inspired by the architecture of Normandy, France.

+The estate's landscape was designed by pioneering American landscape architect Bryant Fleming.
+His design for the Scripps estate created both sweeping long views and intimate short views, offering visual interest and beauty throughout the grounds.
+The landscape features include gardens, garden rooms and water features that consist of formal fountains, reflecting pools, and naturalistic waterfalls.

+The gardens also featured iron gates expertly crafted by Samuel Yellin, a master blacksmith and metal designer.
+Oscar Bach, also a noted blacksmith and metal designer, designed and crafted the main entrance gates to the mansion, along with decorative metalwork inside the home.
+Additional interior features included Pewabic Pottery, stained glass by the Detroit-Stained Glass Works, and furnishings from the Hayden Company.

+The 28,000-square-foot mansion contains 67 rooms, including 15 bedrooms and 11 fireplaces.
+The steel-framed building features an exterior of gold and buff Briar Hill sandstone ashlar at the ground level, with half-timbering and stucco on the second story.

+The mansion is distinguished by three round towers, a prominent rustic slate roof with gable and hip forms, varied dormers and chimneys, single and grouped windows, and a large open porte cochere.
+Throughout the interior, many original features remain, including marble, carved stone and woodwork, decorative metalwork, custom details, stained glass, ornamental plaster, painted finishes, and furnishings.

-The farmland of 3000 acre was purchased by Scripps in 1916 from several different landowners.
+The farmland of 3830 acre was purchased by Scripps in 1916 from several different landowners.
 At its peak, the farm featured Angus cattle, cows, swine, sheep, and poultry.
 During the Depression years, the farmhands and mansion servants all lived on the property.
 A small one-room schoolhouse for children of farm employees was established in 1925, and in 1952, it was converted into an Episcopalian church.

 Amelia Earhart, at the request of Scripps, flew an experimental glider at the property in 1929.
 Scripps, a pilot himself, became a glider enthusiast and formed his own company (Gliders, Inc.) in 1929.
 He began his venture by manufacturing a primary type glider.